Goldman Sachs Human Evolution ETF (GDNA)

 - Dependence on the performance of the underlying index.

-- Ongoing: Market volatility within the healthcare sector.
+- Market volatility within the healthcare sector.

 - Increased Investment in Healthcare R&D: The global investment in healthcare research and development is projected to continue its upward trajectory, reaching an estimated $250 billion by 2028.
 This growth is fueled by the need for innovative treatments and diagnostic tools to address unmet medical needs.
 GDNA is positioned to benefit from this trend by investing in companies that are actively involved in healthcare R&D, potentially leading to increased revenue and market share for these companies.